Skip to main content

 The impact of obesity on testosterone extends beyond simple mechanics.
 Excess adipose tissue functions as an active endocrine organ, fundamentally altering the hormonal landscape.
 Its primary mechanism of disruption is through the enzyme aromatase.
 Adipose tissue is the principal site of extragonadal aromatization, the process that irreversibly converts androgens (like testosterone) into estrogens (like estradiol).

-In men with significant adiposity, this creates a state of both and relatively high estrogen.
+In men with significant adiposity, this creates a state of both low testosterone and relatively high estrogen.
 This hormonal imbalance further suppresses the HPG axis, as elevated estrogen levels provide a strong negative feedback signal to the pituitary, reducing LH output and perpetuating the cycle of low testosterone production.

 Beyond aromatization, obesity is a state of chronic, low-grade systemic inflammation.
 Adipose tissue releases inflammatory cytokines such as Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6).
 These cytokines have been shown to have their own suppressive effects on the HPG axis, contributing to the overall reduction in testosterone.
 This creates a vicious cycle ∞ low testosterone promotes fat accumulation, and that fat accumulation, through both aromatization and inflammation, further suppresses testosterone.